aws-team-deeksha2taruni/aws-thumbnail-resizing/README.md

 1.Open the Amazon S3 console and select the General purpose buckets page.

 2.Select the AWS Region closest to your geographical location.
 You can change your region using the drop-down list at the top of the screen.
-Later in the project, we must create our Lambda function in the same Region.
+Later in the project, you must create your Lambda function in the same Region.

 3.Choose Create bucket.